 Central Illinois is the summer home for two oriole species, Baltimore (males are bright orange) and Orchard (males are rust orange).

-They typically arrive in late April or May and stay through mid-late summer.
+They typically arrive in late April or May and stay through mid-late summer, with a second wave of activity from fall migrants in August and September.
 For a 3-4 week period when they are traveling north in the spring, they can be seen both in town and in rural areas.
 However, they prefer to spend most of the summer breeding season in more rural habitats or along lakes and waterways, ideally with a mix of woodlands or old tree lines and open pasture or grasslands.

 Orioles will come readily to feeders such as those below (we also have many others models in stock).: